dsleo/dsleo.github.io/_posts/2025-12-12-mathematicians-future.md

 [^1]: OpenAI and DeepMind first claimed a [gold medal at the 2025 IMO](https://www.newscientist.com/article/2489248-deepmind-and-openai-claim-gold-in-international-mathematical-olympiad/), sparking [controversy](https://arstechnica.com/ai/2025/07/openai-jumps-gun-on-international-math-olympiad-gold-medal-announcement/?utm_source=chatgpt.com) as OpenAI announced its score before the official release.
 Shortly after followed byformal models such as ByteDance's [SeedProver](https://arxiv.org/abs/2507.23726) and Harmonic's [Aristotle](https://arxiv.org/html/2510.01346v1).)
 [^2]: As already discussed in my previous [post](https://dsleo.github.io/llm/2025/04/18/ai-for-mathematicians.html).
 [^3]: See this reddit thread [AI misinformation and Erdos problems](https://www.reddit.com/r/math/comments/1ob2v7t/ai_misinformation_and_erdos_problems/).
+[^4]: A brief clarification first.
+I am not interested here in the philosophical or neuroscientific accounts of mathematical cognition, the interplay between intuition and formal reasoning, or the broader reflections on “how the mind does mathematics” (cf. David Bessis [work](https://davidbessis.substack.com/)).
+The purpose is far more concrete, it is to understand the ordinary, everyday practice of professional mathematicians.
-[^4]: Following the best practice of ["The Mom Test"](https://www.momtestbook.com/).
+[^5]: Following the best practice of ["The Mom Test"](https://www.momtestbook.com/).
-[^5]: Similar to a [very nice undergrad course](https://www.imo.universite-paris-saclay.fr/~patrick.massot/mdd154/) from [Patrick Massot](https://www.imo.universite-paris-saclay.fr/~patrick.massot/) where Lean code is displayed next to the informal mathematics based on [lean-verbose](https://github.com/PatrickMassot/verbose-lean4).
+[^6]: Similar to a [very nice undergrad course](https://www.imo.universite-paris-saclay.fr/~patrick.massot/mdd154/) from [Patrick Massot](https://www.imo.universite-paris-saclay.fr/~patrick.massot/) where Lean code is displayed next to the informal mathematics based on [lean-verbose](https://github.com/PatrickMassot/verbose-lean4).